 Unless specifically stated otherwise, any reference to days means calendar days.

-Except for the deadlines established by the law, these regulations do not consider the month of August to be a working month.
+Except for the deadlines established, these regulations do not consider the month of August to be a working month.

 A resolution regarding an application will be communicated:

 - Whenever possible at the moment the application is made or, at the latest, five days after the student has made the application and presented all the documentation, if appropriate.

 - At the latest, within the period established by law: 3 months.

 Resolutions will preferably be communicated by email for certain procedures.

 - By certified post with acknowledgement of receipt to the address indicated on the official application.